Common use of Cure Periods Clause in Contracts

 Appears in 1 contract

 Cure Periods.
-An Except as provided in Section 15.3, an Event of Default shall not be deemed to have occurred until thirty ten (3010) business days after the non-defaulting party has provided the defaulting party with written notice specifying the event or events that, that if not cured, cured would constitute an Event of Default and specifying the actions necessary to cure the default(s) default within said period, and such cure has not occurred within said time period.
-This period may be extended for a reasonable period of time time, if the defaulting party is acting in good faith to cure the default and such delay is not materially adverse to the other party.
+An Event of Default under 17(a) above shall not be deemed to have occurred until thirty (30) business days (or ten (10) days if a payment default) after the non-defaulting party has provided the defaulting other party with written notice specifying the event or events that if not cured would constitute an Event of Default.
+The Event of Default which is subject to a cure period hereunder shall not be deemed to have occurred if actions necessary and sufficient to cure are taken during within such period.
+This period may be extended (in writing only and only by the relevant non-defaulting party) for a reasonable period of time if the defaulting party is acting diligently and in good faith to cure periodand such delay is not materially adverse to the other party.

 Appears in 1 contract

 Cure Periods.
-An Event of Default shall not be deemed to have occurred until thirty fifteen (3015) days (or in the event of payment default, five (5) days) after the non-defaulting party has provided the defaulting party with written notice specifying the event or events that, that if not cured, cured would constitute an Event of Default and specifying the actions necessary to cure the default(s) within such period.
-This period may shall be extended for a reasonable period of time if the defaulting party is acting in good faith to cure and such delay is delays are not materially adverse to the other non-defaulting party.
+An Event of Default under 17(a) above shall not be deemed to have occurred until thirty fifteen (3015) business days (or in the event of payment default, five (5) days) after the non-defaulting party has provided the defaulting party with written notice specifying the event or events that if not cured would constitute an Event of Default.
+The Event of Default which is subject to a cure period hereunder shall not be deemed to have occurred if and specifying the actions necessary and sufficient to cure within such period.
+This period shall be extended for a reasonable period of time if the defaulting party is acting in good faith to cure and such delays are taken during not materially adverse to the relevant cure periodnon-defaulting party.

 Appears in 1 contract